Introduction to Teradata Referential Integrity

 Teradata Referential Integrity – Why is it so rarely used?

-Soft referential integrity seems to be a solution, but only if the data’s referential integrity is 100% fulfilled.
+Soft referential integrity can be a viable solution, provided that the referential integrity of the data is fully satisfied.